EpiData-dk/analysis/help/commands.md

 - `!ymax := <real number|date>`

-	- axis minumum and maximum values may be expressed as numbers with or without a decimal place or as date values.
+	- axis minumum and maximum values may be expressed for some graphs as numbers with or without a decimal place or as date values, depending on the variable type
 	- if a given value will excluded data from the graph, then it is ignored
 	- for some graphs, specifing xmin or ymin := 0 may be required to force the axis to begin at zero